SabhyaAggarwal/SlothBytesWeeklyChallenges/May 27 2025/README.md

 ## Usage

-To use the function, simply call `actualMemorySize()` with a string representing the memory size.
+To use the function, just call `actualMemorySize()` with a string representing the memory size.

 **Example:**